martabatlle94/Sentiment_analysis_HR/README.md

-Text mining & sentiment analysis
+# Sentiment analysis on employees opinions